-2. Experimental Setup
+2 Experimental setup

-A schematic diagram of the experimental setup is shown in Figure 1.
-The setup is conveniently divided into four parts:1.
-Aerosol sample generation, 2.
-Thin film formation via electrostatic precipitation on the Interdigitated electrodes (IDE) with associated humidity control

-3. Temperature conditioning chamber and 4.
-Broadband Dielectric Spectroscopy measurement system.
+A schematic diagram of the experimental setup is shown in Fig. 1.
+The setup is conveniently divided into four parts: (1) aerosol sample generation, (2) thin-film formation via electrostatic precipitation on the interdigitated electrodes (IDE) with associated humidity control, (3) temperature conditioning chamber, and (4) a broadband dielectric spectroscopy measurement system.

-2.1 Aerosol generation.
+2.1 Aerosol generation

 Two types of aerosol generation systems are used in our experiments.
 The first is a home-made self-nucleation generation device used for producing liquid organic aerosol samples including glycerol, 1,2,6-hexanetriol, di-n-butyl phthalate, and dioctyl phthalate.
-About 0.5 gram of the glycerol is placed at the bottom of a round flask and the temperature of the flask is heated to 20°C below the boiling temperature of the organic liquid.
-A condenser is connected to the top of the flask to cool the temperature of that region.
-A flow of 2 liters per minute (Lpm) of dry air passes through the condenser and brings the aerosol particles to the region where the aerosols are precipitated onto the IDE.
+About 0.5 g of the glycerol is placed at the bottom of a round flask and the temperature of the flask is heated to 20 °C below the boiling temperature of the flask to cool the temperature of that region.
+A flow of 2 liters per minute $(L \min^{-1})$ of dry air passes through the condenser and brings the aerosol particles to the region where the aerosols are precipitated onto the IDE.

 The second method utilizes a commercial unit (TSI, 3076) to generate atomized citric acid aerosols.
-About 0.5 gram of citric acid is dissolved in 100 mL of high purity water to form the atomizing solution.
-About 30 psi pressure of dry air is applied on one end of the atomizer to generate a constant 3 Lpm aerosol-containing flow to the second part of the system, which is the thin film generation system that will be described below.
+About 0.5 g of citric acid is dissolved in 100 mL of high-purity water to form the atomizing solution.
+About 30 psi pressure of dry air is applied on one end of the atomizer to generate a constant 3 Lmin^{-1} aerosol-containing flow to the second part of the system, which is the thin-film generation system that will be described below.

-2.2 Interdigitated electrode (IDE) and thin film formation.
+2.2 Interdigitated electrode (IDE) and thin-film formation

 An IDE (NIB003744, MS-01/60, NETZSCH Instrument North America) is used in this study as a substrate for measuring the dielectric constants of organic materials.
-The IDE consists of two thin electrodes that are interdigitated together like entwined finger tips, as shown in Figure 2.
+The IDE consists of two thin electrodes that are interdigitated together like entwined finger tips, as shown in Fig. 2.
 Each interdigitated pair serves as a small capacitor for dielectric analysis.
 The thin electrodes are made from platinum (Pt) and are arrayed on a quartz substrate.
-The electrodes utilized in this study are spaced 1 μm apart and are able to withstand temperatures up to 200 °C.

-The combination of multiple interdigitated pairs of electrodes greatly enhances the sensitivity of the technique compared to a single pair of electrodes that would have been used in the conventional technique.
+The electrodes utilized in this study are spaced 1 μ m apart and are able to withstand temperatures up to 200 °C. The combination of multiple interdigitated pairs of electrodes greatly enhances the sensitivity of the technique compared to a single pair of electrodes that would have been used in the conventional technique.